sokie/cnc_game_proxy/README.md

 ### OpenSSL 1.0.2u (Manual Build Required)

-Red Alert 3 uses a legacy SSL implementation that requires **OpenSSL 1.0.2u**.
+Cnc uses a legacy SSL implementation that requires **OpenSSL 1.0.2u**.
 This version is deprecated and not available in vcpkg, so it must be built manually.

 1. Download OpenSSL 1.0.2u source from [openssl.org/source/old](https://www.openssl.org/source/old/1.0.2/)
 2. Build for x86 (32-bit) Windows